 - an implantable port (also known as a port-a-cath) inserted under your skin, usually on your chest.

-Once the infusion device is connected to your PICC or port, the nurse will check that the tubing isn’t kinked or blocked.
-You will have a bag for the infusion device so that you can carry it easily over the period of the infusion.
+A nurse will connect the infusion device to your PICC or port.
+They will then check the tubing to make sure it is not bent or blocked.
+You will have a bag for the infusion device so you can carry it easily during treatment.

-- When you go to bed, place the device at the height of a bedside table.
-This will help to make sure that the medication flows without interruption.
+- When you go to bed, place the device at bedside-table height.
+This helps the medication to flow properly.
 Placing the device above your head level or on the floor can interrupt the flow.

-- Avoid the infusion device becoming tangled in clothing or bedsheets.
-This may put pressure on the tubing attached to your PICC or port.
+- Take care that your device does not get caught in clothes or sheets.
+This can pull on the tubing attached to your PICC or port.

 - Keep the infusion device away from pets and children.